rowpep/LELA60332_NER/README.md

 The data for both models is derived from the Universal Dependencies NER datasets: en_ewt and en_pud.

-#Requirments for the models:
+Requirments for the models:

 -Python 3.7+
 -Jupyter Notebook
 -Pytorch

-=Transformers
+-Transformers
 -scikit-learn
 -pandas
 -numpy

-#Files:
+Files:

 Encover_NER_3_7labels.ipynb